 Alcohol and drug use can also make people feel they are bad.
 It is normal to experiment, but when substance and alcohol use becomes a serious health issue, it can be challenging to reach out for help due to that stigma.

 Most people affected by excessive alcohol and drugs end up feeling bad because others judge and blame them, rather than lending a helping hand and encouraging them to get whatever help is available.

 The third reason, disconnection from one’s family, also carries a social stigma.

 For example, an adult who decides that the right thing to do is to cut contact with her mother or father may be seen as ungrateful for their childhood and their parents’ work to raise them.
 They may feel like a bad person and carry guilt throughout their adult lives.

 Why Do I Feel like a Bad Person?

 So, when things go wrong or when you mess up, what exactly is it that makes you feel like a bad person?
+You may want to look back on your own history.
 According to some psychologists, the answer lies in our early childhood experiences.